 - Radiation therapy glossary

 How does radiation therapy work?

-Unlike chemotherapy, which exposes the whole body to cancer-fighting drugs, radiation therapy is usually a local treatment.
+Unlike chemotherapy, which exposes the whole body to cancer-fighting drugs, in most cases, radiation therapy is a local treatment.
 It’s aimed at and affects only the part of the body being treated.
-The goal of radiation treatment is to damage as many cancer cells as possible, with little harm to nearby healthy tissue.
+The goal of radiation treatment is to damage cancer cells, with as little harm as possible to nearby healthy cells.

-Some treatments involve radioactive substances that are given in a vein or by mouth.
-In that case, the radiation does travel throughout the body.
-But for the most part, the radioactive substance collects in the area of the tumor, so there’s little effect on the rest of the body.
+Some treatments use radioactive substances that are given in a vein or by mouth.
+In this case, the radiation does travel throughout the body.
+Still, for the most part, the radioactive substance collects in the area of the tumor, so there’s little effect on the rest of the body.